georgepearman/europe/_posts/2015-07-10-greenwich.md

 	<a href="{{site.url}}/images/greenwich/13.jpg" title="The Greenwich Union"><img src="{{site.url}}/images/greenwich/13.jpg" alt="image"></a>
 </figure>

-We we're looking at the beer menu and before we decided what we wanted, they came out with four beers for us to taste.
+While we were looking at the beer menu and deciding what we wanted, the waiter came out with four beers for us to taste.
 In the end Grandma got the wheat beer and I got [Fool's Gold](http://www.meantimebrewing.com/our-beers/limited-edition/beer/shortlist-fools-gold/).
 We both got a [Ploughman's Lunch](https://en.wikipedia.org/wiki/Ploughman%27s_lunch) to eat.